Vaishnavduraphe1010/spotify-end-to-end-data-engineering-project/README.md

 2. **AWS Lambda:** Lambda is a computing service that allows programmers to run code without creating or managing servers.
 3. **AWS Cloud Watch:** Amazon CloudWatch is a monitoring service for AWS resources and the applications you run on them.
 You can use CloudWatch to collect and track metrics, collect and monitor log files, and set alarms.
 4. **AWS Glue Crawler:** AWS Glue Crawler is a fully managed service that automatically crawls your data sources, identifies data formats, and infers schemas to create an AWS Glue Data Catalog.
 5. **Amazon Athena:** Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

+### Project Execution Flow
+Extract data from API -> Lambda Trigger (every 1 hour) -> Run Extract Code -> Store Raw Data -> Trigger Transform Function -> Transform Data and Load it -> Query Using Athena.